Albania–Yugoslav border incident (April 1999): Incident

 From their positions on the Yugoslavian side of the border, soldiers of the Yugoslav Army fired at least 10 shells on the town of Krumë just before midnight, where refugees from Kosovo had taken shelter.
 Albanian Foreign Ministry spokesman Sokol Gjoka stated that the incident did not result in casualties on either side, and that three houses had been destroyed in the fighting.
-The same source claim the Serb troops withdrew when Albanian forces from Tropojë reached the area.
+The same source claim the Yugoslav troops withdrew when Albanian forces from Tropojë reached the area.